56th (King's Own) Anti-Tank Regiment, Royal Artillery: Home service

 Following its return to the UK, the 56th lost men and batteries to form other units.

-In September 1941, 224 battery transferred to the newly formed 83rd A/T Rgt (see below), and raised a new 290 A/T Bty to replace it.
+In September 1941, 224 battery was transferred to the newly formed 83rd A/T Rgt (see below), and raised a new 290 A/T Bty to replace it.

 In November 1941, 223 Battery became 1st Air-Landing Anti-Tank Battery.
 It became the first Royal Artillery unit to fly into battle – on board gliders – serving with 1st Airborne Division in Sicily in 1942 and later at Arnhem in September 1944.

 223 Battery, having been permanently detached to 1st Air Landing Rgt, was replaced by 203 (Ross) A/T Bty.
 This battery had been part of 51st (West Highland) A/T Rgt of 51st (Highland) Division, most of which was captured at St Valery in 1940, remnants of the artillery escaping through Cherbourg.
 51st A/T Regiment was placed in 'suspended animation' and 203 Bty transferred to 56th A/T.

 Far East

 The 56th had a wonderful record as a fighting unit; firstly, in Flanders during the 1940 campaign, after which it was evacuated at Dunkirk.
-Then, after a period at home on Beach Defence and Anti-Invasion roles, it went to the Far East.
+Then, after a period at home on Beach Defence and Anti-Invasion roles, it was sent to the Far East.

 In 1942–3, Fourteenth Army adopted a new policy with the formation of composite Light Anti-Aircraft/Anti-Tank regiments, each containing two LAA and two A/T batteries.
 This format was intended to help divisions distribute sub-units with balanced firepower and mutual support in close jungle fighting where battle groups often had to move independently.
 56th A/T Regiment was one of those selected for conversion, transferring 203 and 290 Btys to 55th (Devon) LAA Rgt (thus retaining the two original King's Own batteries), and receiving 163 and 164 LAA Btys in exchange in July and August 1943.
 These were equipped with the Bofors 40 mm gun.
 The regiment was in training with XV Corps in September 1943, before joining 5th Indian Infantry Division in Burma in October.

 The 5th Indian Division was facing the Japanese 55th Division on the coastal flank of the Arakan front.
 The defeat of the Japanese 55th Division, to which a large share of the credit must go to the Indian 5th Division, was the first decisive victory against the Japanese since they had invaded Burma two years previously.
 From the victory in the Arakan sector, the 5th Indian Infantry Division was air-lifted to the central front.
 161 Brigade joined XXXIII Corps, which was beginning to arrive at Dimapur, and fought in the Battle of Kohima while the remainder of the division reinforced IV Corps, whose land victory at Kohima and Imphal, in which the Division played an important part, proved to be the turning-point of the Burma Campaign.
 Except for one period of rest and reorganization, the Indian 5th Division continued to fight and to advance throughout the rest of the war, and took part in the final thrust by IV Corps down to Rangoon.